liyidi/liyidi.github.io/_pages/about.md

 🔥 News
-- 2023 Jun   Dr. Qian passed the Tenue-track
+- 2023 Jun.
+Dr. Qian passed the Tenue-track
-- 2023 May   two INTERSPEECH paper accepted!
+- 2023 May.   two INTERSPEECH paper accepted!
-- 2023 Apr   one TASLP paper accepted!
+- 2023 Apr.   one TASLP paper accepted!
-- 2023 Apr   one CVPR paper accepted!
+- 2023 Apr.   one CVPR paper accepted!
-- 2023 Mar   Dr. Qian was invited as an Associate Editor (AE) of IROS 2023 with the track of robotic audition
+- 2023 Mar.
+Dr. Qian was invited as an Associate Editor (AE) of IROS 2023 with the track of robotic audition
-- 2023 Mar   two ICASSP papers accepted！
+- 2023 Mar.   two ICASSP papers accepted！
-- 2023 Mar   one ICRA paper accepted!
+- 2023 Mar.   one ICRA paper accepted!
-- 2023 Feb   one TCE paper accepted!
+- 2023 Feb.   one TCE paper accepted!

 # 📜 Research Area
 <table style="border-collapse: collapse; border: none;">